FunctionTool

 from grafi.tools.functions.function_tool import FunctionTool

-from grafi.common.models.message import Messages
+from grafi.models.message import Messages

 from pydantic import BaseModel